voslartomas/Translator/README.md

 This is wrapper for various translator APIs.

-Implemented services
+Implemented translation services
 --

 - Yandex
-- Google Translate API
+- Google - not tested
+- Bing - not tested

 Usage
 --